Urban Community Energy Fund (UCEF)

 James Watt, who managed the application process for CSE said, “UCEF proved hugely successful and was clearly a valuable source of funding to help de-risk the development of community energy projects at the critical early stages.
 So far close to 7MW of community energy has been installed as a result of awarding £1.2m of UCEF grants and there are still a number of projects in the development pipeline that could bring this total even higher.”

 The Low Carbon Hub, based in Oxford, has been developing a hydroelectric plant on Sandford Lock that will have a capacity of 440kW.
 They applied to UCEF in order to get help covering some of the legal costs which included not just their own costs, but those of the Environment Agency as well.
-The project is currently being built and is due to be fully commission in the summer of 2017.
+The project is currently being built and is due to be fully commissioned in the summer of 2017.
 Barbara Hammond, CEO of Low Carbon Hub said, “The funding has been critical and we very much wish it was still there to call upon for new projects!”

 A brand new community energy group, Grimsby Community Energy, applied to UCEF for a grant back in March 2015 and they used the funding they received to help cover a wide range of development costs.
 It not only paid for them to legally register their organisation, but it covered technical feasibility studies, financial modelling, community consultation and other legal costs.
 Although they initially had very ambitious targets for what they would install, changes in the feed-in tariff required them to scale back their plans and by October 2016 they had managed to install 100kW of rooftop solar PV across multiple sites in Grimsby.